 - 2014: Eva Kopacz became Prime Minister of Poland.

-- 2014: Microsoft agreed to buy Swedish company Mojang, the creator of Minecraft, for US $ 2.5 billion.
+- 2014: Microsoft agreed to buy Swedish company Mojang, the creator of Minecraft, for the US $ 2.5 billion.